tiger1991223/mcp-server-azure-devops/project-management/task-management/done.md

 ## Completed Tasks

+- [x] **Task 7.3.1**: Optimize git hooks performance using lint-staged
+  - **Role**: Full-Stack Developer
+  - **Phase**: Completed
+  - **Notes**:
+    - Current pre-commit hooks were running eslint and prettier on the entire project
+    - Implemented lint-staged to run these tools only on staged files
+    - This significantly improves the performance of git commits
+    - Implementation details:
+      1. Added lint-staged configuration to package.json to run prettier and eslint on staged *.ts files
+      2. Updated .husky/pre-commit to use lint-staged instead of running npm scripts
+      3. Tested and verified that lint-staged works correctly
+  - **Completed**: April 2, 2025

 - [x] **Task**: Fix search_work_items API authentication error with Azure Identity (GitHub Issue #120)
   - **Role**: Full-Stack Developer
   - **Phase**: Completed